 What about looking at what you can do?
 In stress management, we talk a lot about cushioning and stress resilience.
 We remind our clients and students of the importance of cushioning ourselves from the impact of life’s stressors.
 There as so many things you can do to cushion yourself from the stressors of the coronavirus.
 Do what you can to support you and your family’s immune system.

 Stress Management To Support Your Immune System

 Stress Management is all about reducing our stressors and increasing our resilience.
 Teaching others how to become more stress-resilient to whatever life throws at us.
 In many ways, I am so glad I began studying stress management formally over 25 years ago.
-It helped cushion me from an extremely challenging and at time frightening health challenges, which include threatened eye loss in my twenties.
+It helped cushion me from extremely challenging and at times frightening health challenges, which include threatened eye loss in my twenties.
 It helped me cope with the discrimination and neglect I faced living with chronic health conditions that were misunderstood particulary M.E, Fibromyalgia, and Lyme alongside living with Parry Romberg’s Syndrome, Mercury Toxicity Issues.